Conditions

 else:

-The if-chain is a simplification technique for a sequence of if-else blocks.
-Allow me to illustrate this concept.
+The if-chain is a streamlined approach for handling a sequence of if-else conditions.
+Here’s an example to illustrate this concept:

 if {